tom288/Refresh/Process/ALBUM.md

 `setpos -4528.010742 -1163.072144 701.974548;setang -9.060658 -145.213669 0.000000`
 ***

-#### Collaide changes (need new screenshots)

 ![20200602174332_1](https://user-images.githubusercontent.com/20628572/83626872-5fd9ad00-a596-11ea-8685-fcf383bef588.jpg)

 ![20200602174338_1](https://user-images.githubusercontent.com/20628572/83626875-60724380-a596-11ea-8a56-fc83157b749e.jpg)

-Rearranged props on both sides of spawn to be better to move around.\
+Rearranged props on both sides of spawn to be better to move around
+***

 ![20200602175348_1](https://user-images.githubusercontent.com/20628572/83626968-87c91080-a596-11ea-8249-d0ec4369ecb1.jpg)

-Clipping added to the ceiling of last, to prevent getting stuck on the window beams.\
+Clipping added to the ceiling of last, to prevent getting stuck on the window beams
+***

 ![20200603150613_1](https://user-images.githubusercontent.com/20628572/83642951-c1f2dc00-a5af-11ea-9a50-b22b5a8396a7.jpg)

-Tucker in spawnroom chairs closer to the wall.
+Tucked spawn room chairs closer to the wall
+***

 ![20200603150446_1](https://user-images.githubusercontent.com/20628572/83643232-11390c80-a5b0-11ea-9025-c0f7ba9637dc.jpg)

-Added blockbullets to this window.
+Added blockbullets to this window near 5
+***

-Air under last ramps replaced with concrete.\
+Gaps under the last ramps are now filled with concrete.\

-Transparent texture replaced with grating to better represent actuality.\
+Transparent texture replaced with grating to better represent reality.

 #### HOI changes (need new screenshots)
 Used a taller fence prop to seal off the unreachable last area.\